michaelgobz/michaelgobz/README.md

 -->

-- 🔭 I’m currently working on my logistics Startup, logit transporters
+- 🔭 I’m currently working on my logistics Startup, logit transporters and also testing ivy the unified ai framework on regression and classification model performance.
 - 🌱 I’m currently learning web3 and bitcoin blockchain
 - 👯 I’m looking to collaborate on chromium browser and saleor ecommerce
 - 💬 Ask me about Technology and the Economic Impact of its